 The education business is like the funeral business: it provides a steady stream of captive clientele.
 And it is a business truism that wherever there are customers there is competition: every steady stream attracts a busy crowd of dam builders hoping to guide the flow in their direction.

 In the RIP sector, a big target for industry consolidation over the last decade, it’s disruptive technologies like cryogenics and cremation that worry mainstream coffin-builders and cemetery lords.
-For disruption the education sector has Joel Klein, formerly the Bloomberg-appointed chancellor of NYC public schools and now the CEO of the hugely ambitious Amplify, a full-service education company (that Rupert Murdoch quietly owns a lot of).
-Klein, whose gig in New York put more than a million students and 135,000 employees in his charge, is a change agent.
+For the education sector, disruption has Joel Klein, formerly the Bloomberg-appointed chancellor of NYC public schools and now the CEO of the hugely ambitious Amplify, a full-service education company (that Rupert Murdoch quietly owns a lot of).
+Klein, whose gig in New York placed more than a million students and 135,000 employees in his charge, is a change agent.
 And his disruptive vision for Amplify — and thus for American students and the education system at large — is as futuristic as cryogenics (though not as sketchy) and as hot as cremation.
 Klein’s tenure in New York saw high school graduation rates rise by 40 percent, at least by a measure cited on Amplify’s site.

 Klein’s approach is, not surprisingly, data intensive.
-And whatever the reluctant liberal arts major with a torn copy of Absalom, Absalom in his pocket believes, data drives education.
+No matter what the stereotypical liberal arts major with a torn copy of Absalom, Absalom in his pocket believes, data drives education.
 Because education is big business (remember, Rupert Murdoch is in) and big business has to measure itself.
-Amplify provides software, consulting, assessment, professional development for educators, IT and core curriculum expertise — among much else.
-But what it’s best at is mapping things out — showing parties (from individual schools to districts to statewide) where they are and what they can do, might do, with a certain set of tools.
+Amplify provides software, consulting, assessment, professional development for educators, plus IT and core curriculum expertise — among much else.
+But what it’s best at is mapping things out — showing parties (from individual schools to districts to statewide) where they are currently and what they can do, might do, to reach their goals given a certain set of tools.